kiba/Writings/fac/chp19_expansion.md

 **Year 2, 330**

-We finally finished laying down a foundation which went all the way through the underground, and to the bedrock, we started building a skyscraper.
+We finally finished laying down a foundation which went all the way through the underground and to the bedrock.
+Now we're building a skyscraper.
 It shall be the tallest building in all of Remnant and will support all our residential needs for years to come.
 Not that it will stay that way long.
-Many of the residential apartment will quickly turn into businesses, which will in turn pays land value taxes.
+Many of the residential apartment will quickly turn into businesses, which will in turn start paying land-value tax.

 Construction should be done in about sixty days, and it will tower a kilometer into the air.
 There will be ports for airships and freight elevators to bring the goodies down.
-Thanks to dimensional storage, the freight capacity is larger than expected, even though it isn't the primary channel for export and import.
+Thanks to dimensional storage, the freight capacity is larger than expected, even though it isn't the primary channel for trade.

 **Year 2, 332**